johnandrea/gedcom-desc-report/README.md

 Number of dots to prefix every line.
 Default is 4.
 If less than 1, tabs will be used.

 --maxgen = maximum generations to show.
 If missing, there is no limit.
+The person at the top of the list is generation 1.

 --libpath=directory-containing-readgedcom